elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

      for help.

-Wasn&#8217;t very useful.
+Wasn't very useful.
 Usually Xorg crashes due to Video Driver issues, so I decided disable the **armsoc** driver.
 I did this by editing the **/usr/share/X11/xorg.conf.d/10-monitor.conf** file and modify the following lines:

     Section "Device"
             Identifier      "Mali FBDEV"